Julardzija/CNN-on-xray-dataset/README.md

-# Convolutional neural network
+# Deep learning project
-Project which aims to develop a model to distinguish between xrays of people with pneumonia and people without pneumonia
+This project which aims to develop a model to distinguish between xrays of people with pneumonia and people without pneumonia

-The project consists of the following part
+##The project consists of the following parts:
+1. Preparing the dataset
+2: Augment the data with a DataGenerators
+3. Creating the model (visuals included)
+4. Visualising the result

+##Augment the data with a DataGenerators
+Data augmentation, specifically image augmentation in our case, is a technique I can use to prevent overfitting.
+This is done by expanding the size of the training dataset by making transformed version of the images in the dataset.
+These transformations or modification I can somewhat control with the parameters in the function.
+I will be using the ImageDataGenerator from keras.
+This will only be applied to the training dataset as I am not interested in transforming the validation set and test set as the model needs to predict on unmodified data.

+The model run fasted with smaller batch sizes and will update the gradient more often while trying to estimate the function.

+I tested models with img size 250x250 and 500x500.
+The second gave us better performing models as normalized images were more detailed.
+However, smaller dimensions speeded up fitting the model 3

 1. Using following non-deep learning to perform image classification (tumor detection):
     - support vector machines